grolig/pv281/slides/10-wasm.md

 ---

-# <!--fit--> Introduction to Webassembly
+# <!--fit--> Introduction to WebAssembly

 ---

-# Webassembly
+# WebAssembly

-- Binary instruction format for a (virtual) stack-based state machine.
-- Compliers (for lanuages such as C, C++, Rust) can target this intermediate language.
+It's a **binary instruction format** for a (virtual) stack-based state machine.
+Compilers (for languages such as C, C++ or Rust) can target this intermediate language.

-- The instructions are then interpreted by the web browser.
+The **instructions are then interpreted** by the web browser.
 WASM can run alongside existing JavaScript.
-- Code runs in a sandboxed environment.
+WASM code runs in a sandboxed environment.

-- For more information, see [this github page](https://webassembly.github.io/spec/core/index.html).
+For more information, see [the WebAssembly specification](https://webassembly.github.io/spec/core/index.html).

 ---